GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

 #### October 2022: 5% increase

-Attribution Reporting, Topics, FLEDGE, and Fenced Frames are all currently available in Chrome Stable and will be part of the increased traffic.
-We will start increasing traffic for Attribution Reporting and Topics from this week, FLEDGE and Fenced Frames will increase from November 9th.
+Attribution Reporting, Topics, Protected Audience API, and Fenced Frames are all currently available in Chrome Stable and will be part of the increased traffic.
+We will start increasing traffic for Attribution Reporting and Topics from this week, Protected Audience API and Fenced Frames will increase from November 9th.
 Read more in the [Increasing the Privacy Sandbox Relevance and Measurement origin trial to 5%](/blog/privacy-sandbox-origin-trial-increase/) blog post.